 Should I Use a TKD?

-The goal is to get JUST enough carbs to provide glycogen for the workout, where you can build lean muscle while keeping body fat down.
-That being said, you should be aware that muscle growth is much slower in TKD than it is CKD.
+Remember, the goal with this approach is to get JUST enough carbs to provide glycogen for the workout, where you can build lean muscle while keeping body fat down.

 How Do I Start a TKD?

 - The best time to consume carbs is 30-60 minutes prior to your workout, where you will eat around 25-50g of carbohydrates.
-It’s suggested that you ingest quickly absorbing, high GI carbohydrates – best in liquid form or through simple carbohydrates.
+It’s suggested that you ingest quickly absorbing, high GI carbohydrates.

 - The best carbohydrate sources for the TKD are hard candies, gummy bears, sugary sports drinks, natural maple syrup/sugar, dextrose supplements, and glucose gels.

 - Stick to sugar sources that are high in glucose, as fructose can refill liver glycogen and interrupt ketosis.

 - Most fats should be avoided at this time, as they slow the digestion process.
 If you must have fat before your workout, then have MCTs.